terraform-cisco-modules/terraform-intersight-easy-iks/modules/iwo/README.md

-# Kubernetes Applications Workspace
+# Kubernetes Applications - IWO

-## Use this module to deploy Intersight Workload Optimizer and Hello Kubernetes through the Intersight Assist Appliance
+## Use this module to deploy Intersight Workload Optimizer through the Intersight Assist Appliance

 Run the plan from the Terraform cloud workspace.